Anti-slavery and human trafficking statement for year ending 31 March 2019

 To reduce human rights risks in the rest of our supply chain, we’ve joined the Supplier Ethical Data Exchange (SEDEX), which aims to improve ethical and responsible practices in global supply chains.
 Its core principle is avoiding unfair or unsafe labour practices, including slavery and human trafficking.

-This year we have begun to inform key suppliers we will be requesting or requiring them to sign up to SEDEX depending on the perceived risk.
+We have informed all of our direct suppliers that we will be requesting or requiring them to sign up to SEDEX depending on the perceived risk.
 By having suppliers who are signed up to SEDEX, it allows us to review the risks and take appropriate mitigating action where necessary.

 With fair trade certifications the previous points remain true, and it also certifies: